model-checking/cbmc-training/docs/src/faq/cbmc.md

 CBMC then formulates the following question for each property we want to check about the program: "Does there exist an input and a path through the program that violates the property?"
-CBMC forumlates this question as a constraint problem, and hands the constraint problem to a constraint solver called a SAT solver.
+CBMC formulates this question as a constraint problem, and hands the constraint problem to a constraint solver called a SAT solver.
 The SAT solver looks for an assignment of values to variables that satisfies the constraint